Development approvals for solar

 Check if you need Council approval for your installation

-The following flowchart provides guidance on whether you need Council approval for your installation.
+The following flowchart provides guidance on whether you are likely to need Council approval for your installation.
 For the full details on when Council approval is required, please refer to clause 39(3) of the State Environmental Planning Policy (Infrastructure).
 If you're still not sure, contact Council's Duty Planner who may be able to assist.

 How to apply if you do need development approval